arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/respondent-processes/how-new-meanings-are-acquired/index.md

 ![Figure 4110b.
 Sequence of events involved in a young child acquiring the meaning of the spoken word "Hund" as a result of is association with the spoken word "dog".](../../../../../assets/images/Figure4110b.png "Figure 4110b.
-Sequence of events involved in a young child acquiring the meaning of the spoken word “Hund” as a result of is association with the spoken word “dog”."){.image-inline}
+Sequence of events involved in a young child acquiring the meaning of the spoken word “Hund” as a result of is association with the spoken word “dog”."){: .image-inline}

 *Figure 4110b.
 Sequence of events involved in a young child acquiring the meaning of the spoken word "Hund" as a result of is association with